ishubham21/ishubham21/README.md

    ],

    positionsHeld:{
+        technicalWriter: ["InterviewBit"],
         mentor: ["GirlScipt Summer of Code", "DSC-IIIT Kalyani Winter of Code", "MLH TechTogether Seattle", "MLH QWER Hacks"],
         leader: ["Postman Student Leader", "Event Lead at Startup-Genix", "Techknights Season of Code"],
         webDeveloper: ["Script Foundation", "Techknights", "Isols Group Pvt.
 Ltd."]
    },

+   funFacts: [
-   funFacts: ["I've been a delegate at Harvard University Conference (Asia)", "I've recently crossed 200K views on Quora"]
+               "My project infinity-skncure is one of the top 50 global projects selected by Google" "I've been a delegate at Harvard University Conference (Asia)", "I've recently crossed 200K views on Quora", "One of my extensions has crossed 900 installations on Visual Studio Marketplace"]

 };
 ```